TheLastSultan/RickTacToeJS/README.md

-# RickTacToe
+# RickTacToe (Unbeatable)

-##### Rick is absolutley *UNBEATABLE* in RickTacToe.
-As an inferior Morty, you don't stand a chance against the far superior Rick, but you sure can try anyway.
+##### As an inferior Morty, you don't stand a chance against the far superior Rick, but you sure can try anyway.

 #### [play it live here!](https://thelastsultan.github.io/RickTacToeJS/)